Man-in-the-Middle AttackHow Digital Eavesdroppers Intercept & Hijack Data

 Invalid WiFi Network Name

-Be cautious about which WiFi networks you connect to.
 If you're using public WiFi, make sure you're connecting to a legitimate network provided by the establishment and not a fake one set up by attackers.
 A common trick in MitM attacks is to create a WiFi network with a name similar to a legitimate one to fool users into connecting.

-UnSecured Websites
+Unsecured Websites

 Always opt for websites that use HTTPS over HTTP in the URL.
 The “S” stands for “secure,” and means the site uses encryption.
 Be wary of sites that do not have this as part of the protocol; these sites may be fake, or they may be legitimate sites that are simply vulnerable to attackers.

-Beyond these red flags, we also suggest that you use network security tools.
+Beyond these red flags, I also suggest that you use network security tools.
 There are tools and software available that can help detect MitM attacks by monitoring your network for any suspicious activity.
 These tools can alert you if they find something out of the ordinary.

 10 Tips to Prevent Man-in-the-Middle Attacks